 - Instead of using a nitrogen based fertilizer, which increases growth, try water soluble (chelated) iron to green up the blades.

-- If you have water pressure problems that don’t allow for good coverage or if you have compacted soil or a slope so that water runs off every time you water, check out our past blog, Lawn Stars for easy fixes.
+- If you have water pressure problems that don’t allow for good coverage or if you have compacted soil or a slope so that water runs off every time you water.

 Landscape Watering by the Numbers: A Guide for the Arizona Desert will help you determine how much water to apply to your lawn and how long to run your system.
 For additional tips on maintaining your lawn contact your water conservation office or water provider for the free lawn care guide.